How Amazon’s Business Practices Harm American Consumers: Why Amazon Needs a Competitor and Why Walmart Ain’t It

 This is the core problem.
 Were it not for Amazon, this item would be $40 cheaper.
 And this is how Amazon’s dominance of the industry hurts consumers.

 Amazon takes a 15% commission on every product we sell on their website.
-We don’t have this fee when we make a sale on our own website, so we could sell our products for 15% less and make roughly the same amount of money as we do on Amazon.
+We don’t have this fee when we sell toys on our own website, so we could sell our products for 15% less and make roughly the same amount of money as we do on Amazon.

 Unfortunately, Amazon prevents us from doing so in a couple of different ways.
 First, diverting customers away from Amazon.com is grounds for suspension, which means bankruptcy.
 Second, Amazon prohibited us from listing products on our own website for less than we sold that same product for on Amazon.
 Perhaps fearing regulation, Amazon quietly ended this “price parity” policy, but now enforce it indirectly.
 If we sell our products for less on channels outside Amazon and Amazon detects this, our products will not appear as prominently in search and, if you do find them, they will lose their prime check mark and with that, their sales.